FREE No Hassle Quote:

-When most people think of Syracuse cedar siding, they conjure up an image of cedar lined closets or chests that are great for keeping out moths and other pests.
+When most people think of Rochester NY cedar siding, they conjure up an image of cedar lined closets or chests that are great for keeping out moths and other pests.

 However, cedar is also an optimal choice home exterior siding because it is among the most durable of all soft woods, offers optimal insulation, great noise deflection from street level, and is long-lasting.
 Not to mention that cedar siding is one of the most beautiful selections available.

 Cedar Siding Benefits